breuderink/epsilon/README.md

 written in plain C. The functions are well tested and loosely coupled.

 ## Motivation
-Mainstream machine learning focuses on large models on powerful hardware, and requires large amounts of data.
+Most machine learning focuses on training large models on powerful hardware.
 After training, models are frozen and applied to new data.
-The strict separation between model training and application make this approach more a different way to design software than an intelligent system.
-In addition, the power and data inefficiency of deep learning methods make it hard to apply these models locally.
+These trained models can be compressed to allow making predictions on constrained hardware such as microcontrollers.
+This compressed model can be applied to new data, but the model itself is static.

+An alternative approach is to optimize the model on the target hardware.
+This requires particular efficient and robust algorithms, since there is no researcher to guide the process.

-The epsilon library contains building blocks for both training and using machine learning underpowered devices, such as microcontrollers.
+The epsilon library contains building blocks for both training and applying machine learning models on such underpowered devices, such as microcontrollers.

 These algorithms should function on microcontrollers, such as the [Raspberry Pi Pico](https://www.raspberrypi.org/products/raspberry-pi-pico/),